-Appoint a cabinet member with the task of reducing crime in the West End with a specific target e.g. 50% reduction in incidents of violent and sexual crime in 12 months through taking action on crime such as:- more effective licence enforcement - e.g. enforcing rules about not serving people who are already intoxicated;
+The council should aim to reduce crime in the West End with a specific target e.g. a 50% reduction in incidents of violent and sexual crime in 12 months through taking action such as:- effective licence enforcement - e.g. enforcing rules about not serving people who are already intoxicated;